YoshuaG/YoshuaG/README.md

-Learning TS & JS - trying to be better
+Learning TS & JS - trying to be better,
 Personal projects and tests